megaease/easeprobe/README.md

-# Ease Probe
+# EaseProbe

-Ease Probe is a simple, standalone, and lightWeight tool that can do health/status checking, written in Go.
+EaseProbe is a simple, standalone, and lightWeight tool that can do health/status checking, written in Go.

 Ease Probe supports the following probing methods: